Raav-Paul/online-retail-data-cleaning-with-python/notebook/readme.md

 - Identify missing values and duplicates

-- Removing duplicate records
+- Removing duplicate and null records

+- Inspect invalid transactions

 - Removing invalid transactions

-- Extracting Year and Month from the transaction timestamp

-- Creating a Revenue column
+- Calculating total revenue from quantity and unit price

+- Inspecting the shape and the first 5 rows of the cleaned dataset

-- Generate the cleaned dataset used in the project
+- Export the cleaned dataset to a new Excel file